 Digital Asset Management (DAM)

-It’s important to ensure that your PIM includes DAM capability.
+It’s essential to ensure that your PIM includes DAM capability.

-PIM centralizes and facilitates syndication of product information, while DAM specifically handles digital assets.
+PIM centralizes and facilitates the syndication of product information, while DAM specifically handles digital assets.

 Some assets, like company logos, may not even relate to products.
 DAM ensures proper management of images, videos, and documents attached to specific products.
 PIM allows you to store and manage these digital assets alongside product information.